Essence of CDN: Benefits, Implementation, Meaning & Best Providers

 To Go Further: Cache the HTML

 Your JS, CSS and images are now cacheable?
 Congratulations!

 If you want an optimal performance gain via your CDN, you can, in a second step, manage the cache level of the HTML part of your website.
 If your website is already built, this step will be a project in itself, as it will touch the heart of your website's code.
 Your developers will have to ensure that the HTML does not contain any elements that block the cache (customization, no-cache pragma, etc.).

 The result: a great user experience, thanks to an extremely fast site, both for users and for the Google Bots that come to crawl your site.
 In short, this is the Holy Grail of CDN implementation.

 By taking the project of setting up a CDN step by step, you ensure to increase the speed of your site little by little… and learn along the way how the CDN works.

-In order to understand Jamstack, let’s talk a little about headless CMS.
+CDNs are broadly used in this approach to web development.
+And in order to understand Jamstack, let’s talk a little about headless CMS first.